Representation theory of finite groups through (basic) algebraic geometry

-{\bf Acknowledgments.} This research was developed in the framework of the project MTM2015-65968-P funded by the Spanish Government.
+{\bf Acknowledgments.} This research was developed in the framework of the projects MTM2015-65968-P and PID2021-124440NB-I00 funded by the Spanish Government.
 I thank Lucio Centrone, who encouraged me to write down this paper.
+I have to thank Hiraku Atobe, who communicated me a second proof of the good version of Lemma \fixedrank, which avoids algebraic geometry.
 I also thank Maarten Solleveld, Robert Guralnick, Michel Brion and J\"urgen M\"uller for pointing me that I needed some extra hypothesis in the proof of the previous version of Lemma \fixedrank\ and Theorem \irreduciblesurjective.
 In fact, a fruitful interplay with J\"urgen M\"uller gave me a much better understanding of the topic and helped me to, hopefully, present the contents of this note in a much clearer way.
+Also Giorgio Ottaviani gave me several useful hints to improve the presentation.

 {\bf \S\basic. \tbasic.}